Skip to content

 Alert Sequence

-AlertBG Urgent Message: There is a suspected gas leak within Physical Science Building.
-The building has been evacuated.
-Avoid the area until further notice.
+AlertBG Urgent Message: There is a suspected gas leak within Physical Science.
+Building has been evacuated.
+No other evacuations needed at this time.
+Please avoid the area until further notice.

 ALL CLEARSMS